Home birth checklist

 Giving birth in your own home requires a bit of preparation.
-From the birth pool to extra towels, we list the things you may need to have ready before going into labour.
+From a birth pool or TENS machine to extra towels, we list the things to have ready before going into labour – and answer some of the practical home birth questions you may have.

 Practical things for a home birth